NuGet/docs.microsoft.com-nuget/docs/Guides/api/query-for-all-published-packages.md

 The legacy way of doing this typically depended on sorting the OData package entity by a timestamp and paging across the massive result set using `skip` and `top` (page size) parameters.
 Unfortunately, this approach has some drawbacks:

-- Possibility of missing packages, since the queries are being made on data that is often changing order
+- Possibility of missing packages, because the queries are being made on data that is often changing order
-- Slow query response time, since the queries are not optimized (the most optimized queries are ones that support a mainline scenario for the official NuGet client)
+- Slow query response time, because the queries are not optimized (the most optimized queries are ones that support a mainline scenario for the official NuGet client)
 - Use of deprecated and undocumented API, meaning the support of such queries in the future is not guaranteed
 - Inability to replay history in the exact order that it transpired